beginner1010/ButterflyCounting/README.md

 # ButterflyCounting
 Butterfly Counting

-This repo is made for butterfly counting in static, insertion-only streaming, and fully-dynamic streaming networks.
+This repo is made for butterfly counting in static, insertion-only streaming, and fully-dynamic streaming bipartite networks.